- Defaults are good, don’t change values without understanding the impact.

 - Use compression levels above optimal only if you have plenty of CPU and understand that maximum throughput, especially during full backups, will likely be significantly lower, especially if the backup proxy CPUs can’t take more load.

-- Grouping similar applications in a job will aid in increasing compression if you are using per-Job backup files
+- Grouping similar applications in a job will aid in increasing compression and deduplication ratio if you are using per-Job backup files

 - Remember that higher compression ratios may also negatively impact restore speeds.

 Full backup file maintenance will address two issues: VBK file fragmentation caused by transforms (forward incremental forever or reverse incremental) and left over whitespace from deleted data blocks.
 These issues are mitigated by synthesizing a new full backup file on the backup repository, i.e. copying blocks from the existing VBK file into a new VBK file, and subsequently deleting the original file.
 This process may also be referred to as “compacting”.

 Note: Please be aware that this option will temporary require additional disk space in backup repository in order to create the new defragmented full backup.
 Once defragmentation process is complete, the “old” backup file will be removed, freeing up the “extra” space consumed during this task.